leahahdoot/RockawayBeach/index.md

    Q53 SBS connects with the 61st Street – Woodside subway station (7 train) and the Woodside LIRR station in Woodside.
 The average commute to work is 47 minutes and that the overwhelming majority (59.21%) of people drive alone to work, 24.22% use public transit, 5.59% carpool, 5.79% walk, and the rest have other forms of transportation.

+ ## Safety

    The Rockaways, as a whole, have a relatively low crime rate.
 The total crime rate is 26% lower than the national average.
 In fact, property crime is 45% lower than the national average.
 However, violent crime is 79% more than the national average which may hinder you choice to move here.

+ ## Diversity

    Rockaway Beach has a diverse population.
 73% of the population is White, 14.91% is Hispanic, 6.01% is Black, 3.47% is Asian, 0.67% is AIAN, 0.96% is two+, and 0.97% is other.
 85.31% of the population was born in the United States while 14.69% is foreign born.
 Of the population born